 On October 21st 25283 & 25286 were noted passing Crewe with a freight train.
 On the evening of October 28th 25283 & 25288 were noted passing Hereford with oil tanks.

 The changing nature of the organisaton of British Rail led to a new idea, one of Sectorisation, which in its most visible form saw the creation of specialised locomotive pools to handle specific traffic flows, with the locomotives renumbered to recognise this fact.
 These pools would handle a variety of traffic flows.
 One such pool was established at Motherwell in March 1986 for British Steel traffic using dedicated Class 37/3’s, whilst in April 1986 eight Class 20/3’s were fitted with modified triple valves for handling limestone traffic from Tunstead.
 However the original pool, based at Kingmoor Yard was created late in 1985 involving a dozen Class 25’s for dedicated freight traffic in the north west, the locomotives owned by a BR subsidiary, Railhaul Ltd. All the remaining Series 3 machines were load bank tested at Crewe depot, with cylinder peak pressure, electrical machine condition and tyre wear being closely checked.
 Twelve were selected, with six spare and given ‘E’ exams at Crewe or Carlisle to handle traffic for the Chemicals sub-sector based at Kingmoor.
 They were restricted to 60mph to mitigate traction motor problems and were to receive preferential maintenance.
-They began their duties during December 1985 with the re-numbering of 25283 to 25904 but the traffic they were assigned to handle diminished rapidly.
+Renumbering took place commencing in November with the re-numbering of 25283 to 25904 on November 12th but the traffic they were assigned to handle diminished rapidly.
 ICI lost the rock salt contract from Over & Wharton, sulphur imported through Mostyn Dock ended in 1987.
 The Speedlink traffic between Dumfries and Carlisle came under critical review and the proposed purlite and sugarstone traffic never materialised.
 Regional control at Crewe established some diagrams based on Warrington and Garston, involving much oil traffic out of Stanlow.
-Once this particular ‘Sectorisation’ plan was cancelled the BRB mandated the 25/9’s be treated like any other Class 25.
+Once this particular ‘Sectorisation’ plan was cancelled the BRB mandated the 25/9s be treated like any other Class 25.

 On November 30th 25904 was stabled at Guide Bridge.